AndreSilva1999/Projeto2022/README.md

 ### REQUIREMENTS

-All software used was installed under Windows 11 Home, version 21H2.
+1. All software used was installed under Windows 11 Home, version 21H2.
-ISCTD 2.0 is written with SQL language and tested with MySQL Workbench and MariaDB.
+2. ISCTD 2.0 is written with SQL language and tested with MySQL Workbench and MariaDB.
-A similar Visual tool for database architects, developers, and DBAs can be used instead.
+3. A similar Visual tool for database architects, developers, and DBAs can be used instead.
-Microsoft .
+4. Microsoft .
 NET Framework 4.5.
-2 or later.
+2 or later

 ### Hardware Requirements